olawuwo-abideen/booking/README.md

 ```

+npm install

+Set up the environment variables:

+Open the .env file and update the values according to your configuration.
+Start the MongoDB server:

+The server will start running on the specified port (default: 3000) and establish a connection to the MongoDB database.

 This will start the app and set it up to listen for incoming connections on port 3000.
 Open up your browser of choice
 and go to the url